 My interests include (de)radicalization on the internet, media literacy, automated discourse and emotion analysis, and the effects of narrative media.

-In order to be able to properly operate at the academic intersection of hard and soft sciences and to add proficient skills in machine learning and natural language processing (NLP) to my social science background, I am currently completing the Artificial Intelligence Professional Program offered by the School of Engineering at the University of Stanford.
+In order to be able to properly operate at the academic intersection of hard and soft sciences and to add proficient skills in machine learning and natural language processing (NLP) to my social science background, I am continuously looking for new opportunities to expand my knowledge.
+I thus recently completed the Artificial Intelligence Professional Program offered by the School of Engineering at the University of Stanford.

-If you want to find out about my skills and education in more detail, have a look at this graphic me or refer to my more formal, traditional CV.
+If you want to find out about my skills and education in more detail, have a look at this graphic CV or refer to my more formal, traditional CV.

 investigating collective extremist dynamics on the internet - particularly within social media